Author: Shayad Saeed

-To Male’ city and Hulhumale hotels, Taxi transfers are only available to Mainland and take a 15-minute ride.
+Taxi can be used from the Velana International Airport to visit Male city and Hulhumale city.
+Taxi transfers are only available to these two lands and take a 15-minute ride.
 The cost of the taxi is around 7$.
-Taxi que will be in front of the speedboat jetty.
+The taxi queue will be in front of the speedboat jetty.

 The official language of the Maldives is called Dhivehi ((ދިވެހި, similar to Arabic, Dhivehi is also written and read from right to left.
 The Maldives has a 98% literacy rate, which is one of the highest in the world.
 Also, modern day community 80% of people can understand and speak in English, so for travelers find easy to communicate with local.